autoexecbat-ctf/write-ups/hkcertctf2024/crack-the-pack-2/README.md

 This is the second challenge in the "Crack the Pack" series.
 While the two challenges are independent of each other, they are similar in nature.
 Solving the first one allowed me to understand this second one more easily.

-In this challenge, we are given two files: a python flag encrypter script and the encrypted output in form of hexadecimal digits.
+In this challenge, we are given two files: a Python flag encrypter script and the encrypted output in the form of hexadecimal digits.

 ### Python script